PRAJWLSHETTY/AUTOMATIC-TRAFFIC-DETECTION-AND-MONITORING/README.md

-# Traffic-Survalance-with-Computer-Vision-and-Deep-Learning
+# Traffic-survelliance
-The system takes video footage of a highway as input and provides statistics like the count of vehicles and an average estimated speed of vehicles on the highway.
+The system takes video footage from a video as input and provides statistics like the count of vehicles and an average estimated speed of vehicles on the highway.

-The statistics provided by the system can have many applications.
-Like, pricing the billboards on a highway for advertisement, higher the count of vehicles, higher the price.
-Moreover, the government can use this statistic to know how many vehicles are entering a city each day.

 The system internally uses YOLO object detection algorithm for vehicle detection, followed by, Centroid Tracking algorithm for tracking the detected vehicles.